From Broadview Lodge to Skidmore's Surrey

-The property looked across North Broadway to Henry Hilton's former Woodlawn Park (now the Jonsson Campus), an abandoned estate that once consisted of handsome Queen Anne—style houses, greenhouses, stables, 30 miles of carriage roads, and sheep to keep the vast lawns under control.
+The property looked across North Broadway to Henry Hilton's former Woodlawn Park (now the Jonsson Campus), an abandoned estate that once consisted of handsome Queen Anne–style houses, greenhouses, stables, 30 miles of carriage roads and sheep to keep the vast lawns under control.
 Jones apparently liked the romantic notion of being an English country squire, and he spared no expense when designing his Saratoga estate, although with only 10 acres he kept it to a smaller scale.
-The plans included a private home, superintendent's cottage, farm building, and garage.
-The former garage and chauffeur's apartment are today the College's Eissner Admissions Center.
-The superintendent's quarters, aptly called Overlook Cottage, today houses Skidmore development-staff offices and is renamed Colton House.
+The plans included a private home, superintendent's cottage, farm building and garage.
+The former garage and chauffeur's apartment today comprise the college's Eissner Admissions Center.
+The superintendent's quarters, aptly called Overlook Cottage, today houses Skidmore development-staff offices and has been renamed Colton House.

 The main building was designed as a private home for Jones, a New York City stockbroker, and his wife, the English actress Marjorie Blossom.
-It had 21 rooms (12 of which were full baths), a glassed-in breakfast porch, and a wide double staircase off the entranceway.
-The service section on the ground level contained a kitchen, butler's pantry, refrigerator room, servants' dining room, flower room, and the butler's bedroom and bath.
-The grounds were beautiful, half in woodland and half lavishly landscaped with stone walls, statuary, flower beds, a sunken formal garden, and a goldfish pool.
-Summer houses provided shady resting places on warm days, and a vine- covered pergola led to the tennis court.
+It had 21 rooms (12 with full baths), a glassed-in breakfast porch and a wide double staircase off the entranceway.
+The service section on the ground level contained a kitchen, butler's pantry, refrigerator room, servants' dining room, flower room and the butler's bedroom and bath.
+The grounds were beautiful, half in woodland and half lavishly landscaped with stone walls, statuary, flower beds, a sunken formal garden and a goldfish pool.
+Summer houses provided shady resting places on warm days, and a vine-covered pergola led to the tennis court.

 Jones died in 1926, but his widow did not sell the property immediately; she evidently enjoyed the whirl of horse racing and social events every August in Saratoga.
 It was through her summer connections that she found either a tenant or a buyer in a Mrs. Amscott Wilson.
 A wealthy horse owner, Wilson used the estate as a summer home until it was bought in 1945 by former State Senator Thomas Brown of Schenectady for his daughter, Elinor, and her husband, Roy Wright.